GilRocha/icann2021-unsupervised-language-adaptation/README.md

-# icann2021-unsupervised-language-adaptation
+# Improving Transfer Learning in Unsupervised Language Adaptation
-Code for the ICANN 2021 paper "Improving Transfer Learning in Unsupervised Language Adaptation"
+Source code for replicating the experiments from the ICANN 2021 paper "Improving Transfer Learning in Unsupervised Language Adaptation".

+Details coming soon ...